Vice Ganda: 2016–present: Critical success and recent projects

-In June 2021, he hosted a game show, Everybody, Sing!, which replaced his own talk show Gandang Gabi, Vice!, the game show concluded in October 2021, then returned to television for its 2nd season in September 2022.The show made Ganda the first Filipino to win Best Lifestyle, Entertainment Presenter/Host in the fourth Asian Academy Creative Awards (AACA).
+In June 2021, he hosted a game show, Everybody, Sing!, which replaced his own talk show Gandang Gabi, Vice!, the game show concluded in October 2021, then returned to television for its 2nd season in September 2022.
+The show made Vice Ganda the first Filipino to win "Best Lifestyle", "Entertainment Presenter/Host" in the fourth Asian Academy Creative Awards (AACA).
 Due to the restrictions brought upon by the COVID pandemic, he launched his first ever digital pay-per-view concert "Gandemic: The VG-tal Concert" in Sky Cable.
-After few months, with the easing of restrictions, Ganda returned to live stage with his concert "Vax Ganda: A Dose Of Laughter" at Pechanga Resort & Casino in Temecula, California and in Mohegan Sun in Connecticut.
+After few months, with the easing of restrictions, Vice returned to live stage with his concert "Vax Ganda: A Dose Of Laughter" at Pechanga Resort & Casino in Temecula, California and in Mohegan Sun in Connecticut.

-On 2022, Ganda returned to movies through 2022 Metro Manila Film Festival entry Partners in Crime under Star Cinema alongside vlogger Ivana Alawi which ended up as the second-highest grossing entry of the said film festivalThe film was later on screened in Saitama and Nagoya, Japan in February 2023.Ganda pushed her success further as she won numerous awards such as "Most Outstanding Twitter Influencer", "Most Outstanding Social Media Personality", "Most Influential Multimedia Filipino Celebrity", and "Most Outstanding Entertainment Show Host" at the 5th Gawad Lasallianeta held at the De La Salle Araneta University.
+In 2022, Vice Ganda returned to movies through 2022 Metro Manila Film Festival entry Partners in Crime under Star Cinema alongside vlogger Ivana Alawi which ended up as the second-highest grossing entry of the said film festival.
+The film was later on screened in Saitama and Nagoya, Japan in February 2023.
+Vice pushed his success further as he won numerous awards such as "Most Outstanding Twitter Influencer", "Most Outstanding Social Media Personality", "Most Influential Multimedia Filipino Celebrity", and "Most Outstanding Entertainment Show Host" at the 5th Gawad Lasallianeta held at the De La Salle Araneta University.
 Ganda also won "Best Variety Show Host" at the 2023 Platinum Stallion National Media Awards of Trinity University of Asia.
-She renewed her contract with ABS-CBN on 2023 and announce series of concert shows in Canada and USA.
+He renewed his contract with ABS-CBN in 2023 and announce series of concert shows in Canada and the United States.

+Ganda is set to star in a new film And the Breadwinner Is... in 2024 under Star Cinema and The IdeaFirst Company and will be directed by Jun Lana.